A spline is simply a piece of wood that is inserted into a joint. Splines can be useful in a variety of applications.

 So he used a spline!
 He ran a groove down each wall board, and cut a spline to fit into the grooves, neatly joining the two planks together.

-A doe’s foot…a holdfast…and a curving path of bench dogs!
+The answer is: a doe’s foot…a holdfast…and a curving path of bench dogs!

 Creative solutions are just part of a day in the workshop when you’re working by hand!